 - Weapons or threats

 Even if you are not sure whether or not you should report something, you are encouraged to err on the side of caution.
 The College has trained professional staff who can evaluate these reports and take appropriate action.

-If you have been a victim of sexual or gender-based misconduct by any person, please review the College's Title IX/Sexual Misconduct information, where you can also file a report about sexual harassment/misconduct.
+If you have been a victim of sexual or gender-based misconduct by any person, please review the College's Sexual or Gender-based Misconduct Policy (Title IX) information, where you can also file a report about sexual harassment/misconduct.
 Our first concern is for your safety and well-being, but we also encourage you to file a formal complaint with the campus and/or police depending on what outcomes you are seeking.

 If the complaint pertains to a faculty or staff member's decision, you can follow the Academic Complaint Process (if it pertains to an academic issue) or the Non-Academic Complaint Process (if it is not academic in nature).
 These processes are outlined at the end of the Student Code of Conduct.
 Be advised that both of these processes require that you first have a conversation with the faculty or staff member with whom you have a concern, within 10 school days of the concern arising.

 If you are not satisfied with the response you receive, you can provide your written complaint and the resolution that you seek to the Chair, Coordinator, or Director of the department.
 You may also request a meeting with that individual.
 You should receive a written response from him/her within 10 school days of providing your complaint.

 If you are not satisfied with that response, you can continue the complaint process in writing to the Dean and then ultimately the Provost whose decision is final.

 If the complaint pertains to discrimination by a College employee towards you, you may file a complaint under the College's Anti-Discrimination procedures, outlined in the Student Handbook.
 Contact the Student Conduct Officer or the Employee Relations Manager with any questions about this process, or to initiate a complaint.